HaeChan0305/MultiDreamer/README.md

 ## Running the Demo
 ![](images/example.png)

-We provide two sample input images in `data/assets` folder.
-If you want to test for your own example, the images should consist of exactly two objects.
-To run the demo, you first need to download pre-trained model checkpoint file for two models, which are SemanticSAM and SyncDreamer, from this [Google Drive folder](https://drive.google.com/drive/folders/1k5-QoS6CmK71r9jkc62LKpnxE6HhIGUU).
-The path of the downloaded files MUST follow below :
+We provide two sample input images in the `data/assets` folder.
+If you want to test with your own example, the images should consist of exactly two objects.
+To run the demo, you first need to download the pre-trained model checkpoint files for two models, namely SemanticSAM and SyncDreamer, from this [Google Drive folder](https://drive.google.com/drive/folders/1k5-QoS6CmK71r9jkc62LKpnxE6HhIGUU).
+The path of the downloaded files MUST follow the structure below :
 ```plaintext
 MultiDreamer/models/
 │